Detection and Diagnosis

 Attention to Details

-No one knows your dog better than you do.
+No one knows your dog better than you do, but it is important that your dog is thoroughly examined by a vet at least once a year.
 Diabetes can cause visible changes in your dog’s behaviour and health.
-It is important that your dog is thoroughly examined by a vet at least once a year.
-For dogs at risk, more frequent visits may be advised.
+For dogs at risk, more frequent visits may be advised by your vet.

 Watch the video to know more about the signs of diabetes